No. 12 Florida State women cruise past No. 6 Texas A&M 80-58

+FORT WORTH, Texas (AP) — Nausia Woolfolk had a big first half, Kiah Gillespie hit the shot that put Florida State up by double digits and Nicki Ekhomu helped put her team back in control.

+If the Seminoles are going to make another NCAA Tournament run, those three seniors figure to lead the way.

-FORT WORTH, Texas (AP) — Nausia Woolfolk scored a season-high 24 points, Kiah Gillespie added 22 points with nine rebounds and the 12th-ranked Florida State women led most of the way in an 80-58 victory over No. 6 Texas A&M on Sunday night.
+Woolfolk scored 18 of her season-high 24 points before halftime, Kiah Gillespie added 22 points with nine rebounds and Ekhomu finished with a career-high 12 assists to lead 12th-ranked Florida State past No. 6 Texas A&M 80-58 on Sunday night.

+“They all just play such a strong role for us,” said coach Sue Semrau, who’s seeking a third trip to the Elite Eight in the past six seasons.
+“I thought Woolfolk got us going early.
+And then Kiah in the second half, she had rhythm shots.
+She took ’em.
+She hit ’em.
+And then Nicki just runs the show.”

 The first meeting between the teams since the Seminoles won on the Aggies’ home court in the second round of the 2016 NCAA Tournament came at TCU in the Maggie Dixon Classic, named for the late sister of Horned Frogs men’s coach Jamie Dixon.